-Hunting for Thermal cameras
+Thermal cameras for Hunting

 Electrical and electronic wiring issues can also be observed with thermal imagery.
 For example, faulty circuits that are not visible to the naked eye will emit radiation and heat and be addressed safely and organized.
-Engineers use heat maps to locate critical points in a wiring project so that it always remains hazard-free.
+Engineers use heat maps from thermal imagers to locate critical points in a wiring project so that it always remains hazard-free.

-Most establishments that keep precious goods such as banks, jewelry stores, and military storage use thermal imaging cameras for improved security.
+Most establishments that keep precious goods such as banks, jewelry stores, and military storage use thermal imagers for improved security.
 This is because these systems are very hard to bypass and evade due to their fool-proof operations.
 Some even overlay night vision technology, night vision devices, and visible light camera systems with thermal lenses for greater vantage points.